Chris Hacker: ARCA Menards Series

-NASCAR Craftsman Truck Series
+Craftsman Truck Series

 On June 1, 2021, Hacker announced on Twitter that he would run his first truck race with Cram Racing Enterprises at Nashville Superspeedway on June 18.
 However, two days later, he would announce that he and Cram Racing Enterprises had parted ways due to "unforeseen circumstances."
 Hacker made his debut in the Camping World Truck Series on August 20, 2021, at World Wide Technology at Gateway in the Toyota 200.
-He was set to drive the number 34 truck for Reaume Brothers Racing.
-Hacker started strong but had an oil line problem which put him multiple laps down.
-Hacker started 31st and finished 27th.
+He drove the No. 34 truck for Reaume Brothers Racing.
+Hacker started 31st before ultimately finishing 27th, 23 laps down.
 On September 7, 2021, it was announced that Hacker would drive two races for Niece Motorsports, Las Vegas, and Martinsville.

 Hacker remained with Reaume for the 2022 season.
 On July 21, 2022, it was announced that Hacker would drive for On Point Motorsports in the TSport 200 at Lucas Oil Indianapolis Raceway Park, with sponsorship coming from TJ's Team Foundation.

+Hacker returned to On Point Motorsports in 2023, and will run four races with sponsorship from Morgan & Morgan.
+On August 17, NASCAR suspended Hacker indefinitely for violating Section 4.4.
+D. of the NASCAR Rule Book, stating actions detrimental to stock car racing - particularly on being charged with or convicted of significant criminal violations.
+Hacker was arrested on August 15 and charged with DWI.

+Xfinity Series

+On March 27, 2023, Hacker announced that he will make his Xfinity Series debut at Richmond Raceway, driving the No. 38 car for RSS Racing.
+Hacker proceeded to run inside the top-twenty for a majority of the race, before finishing in fourteenth.
+He would return to the No. 38 car for the race at New Hampshire.
+He filled in for the car's normal driver, Joe Graf Jr., in both of these races, who was driving the Joe Gibbs Racing No. 19 car instead.
+Hacker was on the initial race entry list at Watkins Glen in the No. 07 car for SS-Green Light Racing.
+Katherine Legge was originally scheduled to drive that car in that race, but after her sponsor (Blast Equality Collab) did not want to be on the car due to their members' connection with the writers' strike going on at the time, Hacker brought a different sponsor (Burdick's All Season Roofing).
+Hacker was replaced by Josh Bilicki in the aftermath of his second arrest.
+On October 25, Hacker was reinstated by NASCAR after completing their Road to Recovery program.
+On the same day, he announced that he would be driving the Emerling-Gase Motorsports No. 35 car in the race at Martinsville the next weekend.